DurableDrupal/awebfactory-content-migration-rescue/manuscript/en/C01-tendencies-in-content-management.md

+C01-tendencies-in-content-management

 ## Chapter 1.
 Tendencies in Content Strategy, Architecture, Management and Delivery.

+Let's go beyond the buzzwords ("headless", "decoupled", etc.) and, frankly, everything that fits in with the plans of Big Tech capital (only care about appearances and marketing, do nothing towards improvements in separation of concerns ([Drupal 7 release](https://www.drupal.org/drupal-7-released)), instead keep the complexity and the mystification you can charge through the nose for) and hides what's good for agencies really looking to improve things, really looking to "get off the island" of the monolith.

+Because the monolith has already died some time ago, actually, and truly decoupled architectures have already taken center stage.
+The lighting rise of freely creative organizations and their offerings, like [GatsbyJS](https://www.gatsbyjs.org/) and [react-admin](https://marmelab.com/react-admin/) prove this.
+Instead of pouring millions into preserving a falsely "decoupled" Drupal (and even then, fall over themselves pointing out the "dangers" and "risks" involved), they are trying to keep Drupal smack bang in the middle of the road, blocking the bridge.

+Let's try to understand this clearly, it has a lot to do with decisions we take concerning our stuff.

+> This chapter was written in 2017, and I'm proud of the tendencies I outlined.
+I've simply added sections for 2018 and 2019, which do nothing more than underline how Big Tech is striving so hard to hijack "decoupled" [Drupal](https://www.drupal.org/) in order to keep the obsolete, slow, "enterprise" oriented Drupal alive.
+We need to demystify true decoupling, make strategies and rescue our stuff, trapped back behind on the other side of the wall that must come down: Drupal.

 ### Timeline of Change

-But the change had started, as it always does in these cases, off the island.
-And had made their presence felt by coming through in waves.
-Exactly how, over the past few years, had those waves of change made themselves felt?
+But change had started, as it always does in these cases, off the island.
+And the change made its presence felt by coming through in waves.
+Our jaws drop, in 2020, when we review exactly how, over the past few years, these waves of change made themselves felt.

-#### 2009 - A brave and honest
+#### 2009 - A brave and honest line in the sand

  - Smallcore Manifesto

 In [A Smallcore Manifesto: Help Us Build a Better Teddy Bear](https://developmentseed.org/blog/2009/oct/28/smallcore-manifesto-help-us-build-better-teddy-bear/) author [Adrian Rossouw](https://github.com/AdrianRossouw) (then part of the [Development Seed](https://developmentseed.org/), which [abandoned Drupal](https://www.quora.com/Why-did-Development-Seed-abandon-Drupal) a year later) explains the growing (even then) limitations of the Drupal monolith clearly and succinctly.